kiangkuang/userscript-typescript-template/README.md

 This allows users to use this [link][installUrl] as the installation link.

-Alternatively, you can remove this behavior by
+Alternatively, this behavior can be removed by:

 1. Remove command in [pre-commit](/.husky/pre-commit#L5-L6)
 2. Add `dist` to [.gitignore](/.gitignore)
-3. Run `npm run build` whenever you want
+3. Run `npm run build` when needed

 [userscriptConfig]: /vite.config.ts#L4
 [inputFile]: /src/main.ts